 It is a habit if you really think about it.
 You come in from work, change clothes and reach for a drink almost automatically.
 My mother in law even stands in the kitchen holding her G&T with her coat still on.

-If you are struggling with giving up your alcohol after work and what to do about it here are some tips.
+If you are struggling with giving up your alcohol after work and what to do about it here are some tips, You can also check out the Youtube channel for advice and weekly inspiration.

 Before you begin